Tyler-Carter/job-tracker/README.md

 ## Overview

 JobTracker helps you manage your job search from first application to final decision.
-Log every application, track each interview stage, surface analytics that reveal which channels and company sizes are actually converting, and use AI to extract insights from job descriptions.
+Log every application, track each interview stage, surface analytics that reveal which channels and company sizes are actually converting, and use AI to extract insights from job descriptions — including a live-streaming strategy advisor that analyzes your full application history.

 The app runs in **public read-only mode** by default — any visitor can view the data.
 Write access (add, edit, delete, AI analysis) is protected behind a single admin password, making it easy to share your live pipeline without exposing controls.